skoltech-ai/ttopt/README.md

 - `vect.py` - we find the minimum for the simple analytic function with "simple input" (the function is not vectorized);
 - `cache.py` - we find the minimum for the simple analytic function to demonstrate the usage of cache;
 - `tensor.py` - in this example we find the minimum for the multidimensional array/tensor (i.e., discrete function).
 - `tensor_init_spec` - we do almost the same as in the `tensor.py` script, but use special method of initialization (instead of a random tensor, we select a set of starting multi-indices for the search).

+> The folder `check` contains a number of additional calculations related to the study of the algorithm and the evaluation of its performance.
+A more accurate assessment of the accuracy and efficiency of the TTOpt approach is given in the folder `demo_calc` (see description below).

 ## Calculations for benchmarks

-The scripts for comparison of our approach with baselines (ES algorithms) for the analytical benchmark functions are located in the folder `demo_calc`.
+The scripts for comparison of our approach with baselines (ES algorithms and some baselines from the `nevergrad` package) for the analytical benchmark functions are located in the folder `demo_calc`.
 To run calculations, you can proceed as follows `python demo_calc/run.py --KIND`.
-Possible values for `KIND`: `comp` - compare different solvers; `iter` - check dependency on number of calls for the target function; `quan` - check effect of the QTT-usage; `rank` - check dependency on the rank; `show` - show results of the previous calculations.
+Possible values for `KIND`: `comp` - compare different solvers; `dims` - check dependency on dimension number; `iter` - check dependency on number of calls for the target function; `quan` - check effect of the QTT-usage; `rank` - check dependency on the rank; `show` - show results of the previous calculations.

 > All results will be collected in the folders `demo_calc/res_data` (saved results in the pickle format), `demo_calc/res_logs` (text files with logs) and `demo_calc/res_plot` (figures with results).

 To reproduce the results from the paper (it is currently in the process of being published), run the following scripts from the root folder of the package:
 1. Run `python demo_calc/run.py -d 10 -p 2 -q 25 -r 4 --evals 1.E+5 --reps 10 --kind comp`;
-2. Run `python demo_calc/run.py -d 10 -p 2 -q 25 -r 4 --reps 10 --kind iter`;
+2. Run `python demo_calc/run.py -p 2 -q 25 -r 4 --reps 1 --kind dims`;
-3. Run `python demo_calc/run.py -d 10 -r 4 --evals 1.E+5 --reps 10 --kind quan`;
-4. Run `python demo_calc/run.py -d 10 -p 2 -q 25 --evals 1.E+5 --reps 10 --kind rank`;
+3. Run `python demo_calc/run.py -d 10 -p 2 -q 25 -r 4 --reps 10 --kind iter`;
-5. Run `python demo_calc/run.py -d 100 -p 2 -q 25 -r 4 --evals 1.E+6 --reps 10 --kind comp`;
+4. Run `python demo_calc/run.py -d 10 -r 4 --evals 1.E+5 --reps 10 --kind quan`;
-6. Run `python demo_calc/run.py -p 2 -q 25 -r 4 --reps 1 --kind dim`;
-7. Run `python demo_calc/run.py -d 4 -p 2 -q 25 -r 4 --evals 1.E+5 --reps 10 --kind comp`;
+5. Run `python demo_calc/run.py -d 10 -p 2 -q 25 --evals 1.E+5 --reps 10 --kind rank`;
-8. Run `python demo_calc/run.py -d 10 --kind show`.
+6. Run `python demo_calc/run.py -d 10 --kind show`.
 The results will be saved to the `demo_calc/res_logs` and `demo_calc/res_plot` folders.

-> **The scripts in this folder have not been updated since the transition to the new version of the code.
-The presented results correspond to the version 0.2 of the software product.**

 ## Authors